saibalde/personal-website/research.md

 ## Fast Solvers for Stokes Flow past Axisymmetric Geometries

-At very small length scales (e.g. for describing motions of bacterias), the motion of a fluid is approximated by Stokes equation.
+At very small length scales (e.g. for describing motions of bacteria), the motion of a fluid is approximated by Stokes equation.
 Using the Greens' function for this elliptic partial differential equation, we can write the solution of a boundary value problem as a boundary integral equation (BIE).
 It is well